yamagata-developers-society/blog/README.md

 $ gatsby develop
 ```

-This will remove public directory.
+This will remove the public directory.

 A second option is to try removing the `.cache` folder: